stephaniemdavis/myneo4j/README.md

 # myneo4j
-Graph database analysis using the Neo4j platform
+The purpose of this repo project is to better understand relastionships using the Neo4j platform.